divyanshu238/CodeFixerAI/README.md

-# CodeFixer AI – Intelligent Java Code Analyzer (Desktop Application)
+# CodeFixer AI – Intelligent Java Code Analyzer (Desktop & Web Application)

-CodeFixer AI is a Java-based desktop application that analyzes Java source code using a rule-driven inspection engine.
+CodeFixer AI is a Java-based application that analyzes Java source code using a rule-driven inspection engine.
 It detects common programming mistakes, performance issues, bad practices, code smells, and structural weaknesses.
-The system provides detailed issue reports, severity classification, and exports results for documentation.
-A built-in history tracker stores analysis results using MySQL through JDBC.
+The system provides detailed issue reports, severity classification, and exportable results for documentation.

+The project is implemented as both:
+- a **Desktop GUI application (Java Swing)**, and
+- a **Web-based application using Jakarta Servlets deployed on Apache Tomcat**.

+A built-in history tracker stores analysis results using **MySQL through JDBC**.

-This project has been developed for academic evaluation and demonstrates key concepts including Object-Oriented Programming, Collections, Generics, Multithreading, Synchronization, GUI development using Swing, and Database Connectivity.
+This project has been developed for academic evaluation and demonstrates key concepts including **Object-Oriented Programming, Collections, Generics, Multithreading, Synchronization, GUI development, Servlet-based web development, and Database Connectivity**.

 ---